eclipse-sprotty/sprotty-vscode/README.md

 ## Architecture

 In VS Code, extensions can contribute new UI components using a webview.
-Webviews communicate with the extension using the [`postMessage`](https://code.visualstudio.com/api/extension-guides/webview#passing-messages-from-an-extension-to-a-webview) API.
+Webviews communicate with the extension using the [`vscode-messenger`](https://github.com/TypeFox/vscode-messenger) library.
 The [`WebviewPanelManager`](./packages/sprotty-vscode/src/webview-panel-manager.ts) uses this to send and receive Sprotty Actions to and from a [`WebviewEndpoint`](./packages/sprotty-vscode/src/webview-endpoint.ts).
 The latter runs a webpacked `bundle.js` that contains the Sprotty diagram code.

 ![Architecture Diagram](images/architecture.png)